Last Updated on: 12th August 2024, 06:09 pm

 It’s also easy to reach, being just a 10-minute drive south of central Page.
 As part of the Glen Canyon National Recreation Area, entry to Horseshoe Bend costs $10 per vehicle, while getting to the overlook requires an easy hike that’s about three-fourths of a mile each way.

 The hike is mostly flat.
-But as there’s no shade, nor any amenities anywhere at Horseshoe Bend, be sure to wear a hat and ample water.
+But as there’s no shade, nor any amenities anywhere at Horseshoe Bend, be sure to wear a hat and have ample water.

 But when’s the best time to visit?
 Before my trip, I checked various sites to find the answer, but nearly every blogger or YouTuber seems to repeat the same old clichés: sunrise or sunset.